pertusa/programming2/strings/strings.md

 * Lowercase letters are greater than their corresponding uppercase letters \('a' &gt; 'A'\)
 * Letters are greater than numbers \('A' &gt; '1'\)

-From the previous list, the last two points are not obvious.
+The last two points from the previous list are not obvious.
 This behavior is given by the ASCII code of each character.
 The ASCII code is a numerical representation that each character has in the computer's memory.

 Below is the ASCII code table of the first 128 characters: